tpierrain/Diverse/README.md

 thomas@42skillz.com

-Use extensible Fuzzers that randomize values for you, but that can also be replayed in a deterministic manner.
+Use extensible fuzzers that randomize the values for you, but can be replayed deterministically if any of your tests ever fail one day in a specific configuration.